Rugved2204/pytorch_projects/README.md

 This repository contains projects made using pytorch

-**The dataset used for House Price Prediction is "houseprediction.csv"
+**The dataset used for House Price Prediction is "houseprice.csv"